-- 63. All East European forces should be considered efficient and, to a reasonable degree, loyal to their governments (particularly in the special case of Romania).
-East European governments make a considerable effort of political indoctrination of their armed forces.
-The reliability of the forces is further encouraged by the highly centralised politico-military structure, as well as the self-interest of many of the career personnel.
-Their participation in the Warsaw Pact is presented to the personnel partly in terms of special national interests (in the case of Poland the retention of the Western territories). - 64.
-On the other hand, there is widespread anti-Soviet feeling in several forces which may affect their general attitudes and efficiency.
-Apathy and a shortage of motivation seem especially prevalent in the Czechoslovak and Hungarian forces. - 65.
-As long as the elements of instability in the countries remain reasonably quiescent, it can be expected that the loyalty of the armed forces to their governments will be maintained.
-However, in situations of widespread upheaval they could not necessarily be relied upon by the present régimes.
+All East European forces should be considered efficient and, to a reasonable degree, loyal to their governments (particularly in the special case of Romania).
+East European Governments make a considerable effort of political indoctrination of their armed forces. reliability of the forces is further encouraged by the highly centralised politico-military structure, as well as the self-interest of many of the career personnel. participation in the Warsaw Pact is presented to the personnel partly in terms of special national interests (in the case of Poland the retention of the Western territories).